ProjectGreybeard/Info/journal.md

+## 30 Mar 2023 - sfalken

+Merged change from sfalken, to add config dropin for transactional-update

+## 21 Mar 2023 - sfalken

+Merged changes from Maurizio
+* New firstboot script setup, based in terminal, rather than zenity
+* Revisions to the sway config, moving the clock to the center of the waybar, altering the calendar date formatting, and revising some of the colour and transparency for items in the waybar.

+## 10 Mar 2023 - sfalken

+Merged change from Maurizio to bind PrtScrn for screenshots with grim

+## 09 Mar 2023 - sfalken

+Added packages to install pattern, for better user experience
+* pulseaudio-utils
+* adwaita-icon-theme
+* gtk3-metatheme-adwaita
+* gnome-keyring
+* gnome-keyring-pam

+## 08 Mar 2023 - sfalken

+Merged changes from sfalken
+* Change size of sway-launcher-desktop window
+* Enable Adwaita cursor theme

+Merged changes from Maurizio
+* Enable dark mode for GTK4 themeing
+* Add config/mimeapps.list for file associations

+Next Steps
+* Continue refining the mime associations setup
+* Enable easy screenshotting

+## 06 Mar 2023 - sfalken

+Merged changes from sfalken to set foot as the default terminal, and use sway-launcher-desktop

+Next steps
+* Sort out mime associations, for things like autolaunching URLS in the browser
+* GTK4 Themeing for a consistent application presentation

+## 27 Feb 2024 - sfalken

+Config additions, to autostart sway, and autolaunch the firstboot script, to set flatpak repos, and install Firefox, set default window colors.

+Next steps
+* Continue revising the user experience within sway

 ## 23 Feb 2023 - rebrown

 Merged Maurizio's port of mod-firstboot - want to improve it but it's good enough meanwhile